srikanthja/k8s-dashboard/README.md

 # K8S-DASHBOARD
-You need to set up the k8s-dashnoard only.
+You need to set up the k8s-dashnoard.

 Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
 It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.